 Historic Shed provides all necessary engineered construction drawings for our sheds.
 We are a licensed and insured Florida Building Contractor and can apply for all required permits in the state of Florida.

 Can you use fiber cement siding (HardiePlank) on my shed?
 While we will do our best to accommodate special requests, we prefer not to use fiber cement siding on our Historic Shed™ outbuildings.
 First, being purists, we prefer the look and feel of real wood siding for a true traditionally designed and built shed.
 Secondly, fiber cement siding is very heavy and brittle, which makes delivery and set-up more difficult and costly.
-We do have some other real wood products that we recommend that we can use if you prefer not to use cypress siding.
+We do offer SmartSide lap siding (smooth texture) if you prefer a manufactured siding with a warranty.

 Do we need Historic Preservation approval to use your products?
 If you live within a designated local historic district, you will most likely have to have your shed, garage, or cottage approved by preservation staff and/or Preservation Board prior to installation.
 Historic Shed can coordinate all necessary approvals with local preservation officials for you.

 Do I have to have a historic home in order to purchase a Historic Shed™ outbuilding?
 We can create a custom shed for any home, any style.
 However, we limit our designs to traditional architectural styles and materials which will be reflected in every shed we build.
 All you have to have is an appreciation of our work.